 Ranking Procedure

-The Non-League Ranking has now been fully adapted to the ELO Rating system in order to rank the clubs at step 1 to 4 in the Non-League pyramid (Currently 310 clubs and 320 clubs when the restructuring has been fully completed from beginning of the 2022/23 season).
+The Non-League Ranking has now been fully adapted to the ELO Rating system in order to rank the clubs at step 1 to 4 in the Non-League pyramid.
+This part of the pyramid contains up to 336 clubs, currently.

 The ELO Rating system is in general very simple.
 All clubs will at any given point in time have a single value measuring their strength at which they are ranked against the other clubs included in the ranking, the ELO value.